Maia313/CSS/Sass.md

 ```

 **Note** that the `$key` variable is needed to reference the keys in the map.
 Otherwise, the compiled CSS would have color1, color2... in it.

+### Partials

+*Note* that the underscore is not needed in the import statement - Sass understands it is a partial.
+Once a partial is imported into a file, all variables, mixins, and other code are available to use.